CybercentreCanada/assemblyline4_docs/docs/installation/configuration/authentication.md

 Here is an example configuration block that would let you use Auth0 provided that you would change your `client_id` and `client_secret` and that you would change the `tenant_name` to yours:

-??? example "Auth0 configuration exemple"
+??? example "Auth0 configuration example"
     ```yaml
     auth:
         internal: